 Native to South Africa (Eastern Cape).

 Curio talinoides, formerly known as Senecio talinoides, is a small succulent shrub with narrow, blue-green leaves.
-It grows up to 2 feet (60 cm) tall and spreads up to 3 feet wide.
+It grows up to 2 feet (60 cm) tall and spreads up to 3 feet (90 cm) wide.
 Leaves are upright, slightly upcurved, pointed, up to 6 inches (15 cm) long, and up to 0.4 inches (1 cm) in diameter.
 Stems are erect at first, then procumbent and often root at the nodes when they touch the ground.
-Flowers are white, held in corymbs, and appear in spring at the ends of the stems on long, branched inflorescences.
+Flowers are white, held in corymbs, and appear in spring at the ends of the stems.